numfocus/gsoc/2016/proposals/rai-vivek.md

     interface.

 Please see all my contributions at [GitHub](https://github.com/vivekiitkgp).
+I also blog occasionally at [shorts](https://vivekiitkgp.github.io).

 ## Academic Experience

 I am a Biology enthusiast with a wide spectrum of interests in computing.
-I am inclined towards developing or improve software tools in the field of of computational biology.
+I am inclined towards developing or improving software tools in the field of computational biology.

 ## Why this project?